 1) Gates of York

 York is one of the oldest cities in the entire United Kingdom, which is really saying something.
-Lucky for tourists, the medieval walls of the city have been extremely well preserved.
+Lucky for tourists, the medieval walls of the city have been extremely well preserved, so you should definitely see them during your 24 hours in York itinerary.
 But the walls aren’t just gorgeous piles of stone.
 They remind the visitor of York’s violent history.